schwarper/CS2MenuManager/README.md

 });
 ```

+## Setting Menu Time
-3. You can set the time for the menu.
+You can set the time for the menu.
 When the time is up, the menu is automatically closed.
 ```csharp
 menu.Display(menu, 10);
 // OR